EcePJD/frontendMentor_rockPaperScissors/README.md

 - Live Site URL: [Github.io](https://ecepjd.github.io/frontendMentor_rockPaperScissors/)

 ## My process
-The first thing that I did was to add my custom footer.
-Then I made a draft html layout based on the design specification given.
-Next I commented out the draft html and created a prototype game where instead of cool icons, its just an input field.
-The purpose of the prototype is to check if the script I made strictly follows the conditions indicated in the rules modal.
+My goal in here is to create the game by only using vanilla CSS and Javascript as a refresher for me.
+The first thing I did was to create the html structure following some of the propper semantic standards on html.
+The next thing I did was apply CSS attributess to make it identical to the specification given with the challenge.
+After those, I started creating a prototype of the game to create and review the script I will be using to decide if the player wins or loses.
+I used the DOM Manipulation to manipulate the HTML elements together with its animation.
+After that, alot of testing to ensure that the web app functions correctly.

 ### Built with
 - Semantic HTML5 markup